7 Signs Your Roommates Are Impacting Your Mental Health (and What to Do)

 If your home life leaves you feeling anxious, stressed, or emotionally drained, it may not just be a bad day.
 It could be a sign that your roommates are negatively affecting your mental health.

-How to Spot the Red Flags and What You Can Do About Them
+How to Spot the Roommate Red Flags

 You Constantly Feel On Edge at Home